givehug/money-lib/README.md

   (can be used in your app as you wish, eg in redux state)
 - Represents amount values as integers, in cents.
 This avoids floating point rounding errors.
 - Provides initialization, serialization, parsing, formatting, arithmetics, comparison, etc
-- Soon will work everywhere (browsers, node, deno, react-native, etc)
+- Works in browsers, node, react native (soon Deno, maybe already works)
 - Inspired by [go-money](https://github.com/Rhymond/go-money) and [js-money](https://github.com/davidkalosi/js-money)

 ### _Money_ type